mooreaz92/bank_campaign_optimizer/README.md

 - The dataset is mostly complete, with only 1% of records having missing data excluding the default and pcontact category.
 Of that 1%, half have one missing field and most others have two.
 Records missing more than two fields are rare

-    - Note: the 'default' feature is considered seperate from the other features when evaluating missing data because this category likely extends to if the customer has defaulted credit **anywhere**, not just with the bank running the campaign.
-This is likely a very sensative topic and the call center agents may not have been advised to ask about it.
+    - Note: the 'default' feature is considered separate from the other features when evaluating missing data because this category likely extends to if the customer has defaulted credit **anywhere**, not just with the bank running the campaign.
+This is likely a very sensitive topic and the call center agents may not have been advised to ask about it.
 This is likely why the default category contains by far the most 'unknown' values
     <br>
     </br>
-    -Note: the 'pcontact' feature is considered seperate from the other features when evaluating missing data because most customers contacted have not been contacted before.
+    -Note: the 'pcontact' feature is considered separate from the other features when evaluating missing data because most customers contacted have not been contacted before.
 This is likely why the pcontact category contains by far the most 'unknown' values

 ##### <ins>*Feature Findings*</ins>
 <br>